Bekkelien/tinytorrent/README.md

 - [ ] Implement IPv6 for udp and http tracker
 - [ ] Allow all peer_id that is reasonable as long as verification is okay
 - [ ] Will fail if all tracker protocols are'nt supported
+- [ ] Qbittorrent times out every time?
+What are wrong here - after/during handshake Improve handshake?
+Try to pretend to be a known client not tiny torrent client
+- [ ] Invalid message should be warning not error msg
+- [ ] uTorrent Why no bitfield or “wrong” response length?
+- [ ] Don’t get any connection to “leachers” or not with bitfield but that might be ok.
+- [ ] Are dups removed from peer list before try connect (Dups are removed but not I total count so fix that bug.)

 #### Alternative fixes
 ```Python